sreecharitha07/NASSCOM-SOC/README.md

 Step 1: Open the openLane directory
 <img width="960" alt="image" src="https://github.com/user-attachments/assets/a602e752-3671-4e50-bde4-59ac65aee88b" />

-Step 2 : use **docker** command which is used to run the OpenLane toolchain inside a Docker container, which provides a pre-configured environment with all dependencies, tools (like Yosys, Magic, KLayout, OpenROAD, etc.), and paths correctly set up.
+Step 2 : use **"docker"** command which is used to run the OpenLane toolchain inside a Docker container, which provides a pre-configured environment with all dependencies, tools (like Yosys, Magic, KLayout, OpenROAD, etc.), and paths correctly set up.

 Step 3: **./flow.tcl -interactive** command is used to launch OpenLane in interactive mode inside the Docker container.
 <img width="960" alt="image" src="https://github.com/user-attachments/assets/f6c1e9c2-b933-4341-9442-c168d2f8b8b1" />